OccupyMars2025/OccupyMars2025/README.md

 ## <p align="center"> *Swimming across the Pacific Ocean* </p>
 ## <p align="center"> *Swimming across the Arctic Ocean* </p>

+### *When you read a book, a paper or source code, you are communicating with the brightest minds in human history.
+This is actually the most "effective" way to communicate.*

 ### *A wild boar barged into the vegetable garden, eager to take a bite out of everything it saw.*
 ### *The messier your exploration, the richer the feast of knowledge you’ll uncover.*
 ### *Richard Feynmann — 'Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.'*